 Chapter 105.
-Regulations Banning Concealed Firearms in Offices Owned or Occupied by Executive Branch Agencies
+Regulations Prohibiting the Carrying of Firearms or Explosive Materials in Offices Owned or Occupied by Executive Branch Agencies

 1VAC30-105-10.
 Purpose.

-The purpose of this chapter is to ban the carrying of concealed firearms in offices occupied by executive branch agencies, with certain exceptions as set forth herein.
+The purpose of this chapter is to prohibit the carrying of firearms or explosive materials in offices occupied by executive branch agencies, with certain exceptions as set forth in this chapter.

 Statutory Authority